ghi-electronics/Documentation/endpoint/tutorials/file-system.md

     }
 }
 ```
 Below is a basic driver implementation utilizing QSPI external flash.
-It automatically sets the size appropriately depending on whether the deployment is extended or not, as explained on the [External Flash](external-memory.md) page.
+It automatically sets the size appropriately depending on whether the deployment is extended or not.
 It however gives you the option to fix the size to 2MB, as the remaining 8MB can optionally be used by [InField Update](in-field-update.md).

 ```cs
 public sealed class QspiMemory : IStorageControllerProvider